pier-digital/react-native-zendesk-sunshine/README.md

 ## IOS

- * This uses Smooch IOS SDK v7.1.2
+ * This upgraded to Smooch IOS SDK v10.0.0

  * You must also have your React dependencies defined in your Podfile as described [here](http://facebook.github.io/react-native/releases/0.31/docs/troubleshooting.html#missing-libraries-for-react), for example: